sosga/larn/README.md

   Similar to MMO's.
 Right now you're dropped in at the deep-end and if you're not careful even a kobold can kill you.
   Advanced players can still use the difficulty settings (which will be balanced also).

-* Templatize common functions.
-Reusable print functions and color functions will be Templatized into C++ templates.
+* Put common functions into classes.
+Reusable print functions and color functions will be put into C++ classes and other well-used functions.
-  I dislike heavy template use but for these areas it would make sense, they are used throughout the code and it would make the code a bit more readable.

 * Increase the use of Religion.
 Currently it feels incomplete, I'll be fleshing out the Religon a little more, adding things that I feel will compliment it's use in the game (like small statues, candles and prayer books).
 Perhaps even using a combination of them on a Statue/Altar will give some benefits.

 * Hunger & Thirst, you will need food to replenish your hunger and water to keep you hydrated.
 This won't be like other games which take this to the extreme and end-up damaging the game.
 When you start you will have enough food and water for the majority of the game (what adventurer would not pack for a trip?).
 Every 1000 steps a hunger notch will dissappear (total of 10), eating food (any food) will replenish 50% of the bar.
 Nice and simple and not gameplay damaging.